chromium/chromium/chrome/browser/ui/safety_hub/README.md

 of the intermediate results, e.g. by creating a new `SafetyHubService::Result` in `UpdateOnUIThread()`.

+In order make the latest result of the service always available just after initialization of the service, the `InitializeLatestResult()` needs to be called in the constructor of the derived services.
+This function, which also needs to be implemented by each service, has to set the `latest_result_` property.

+Similarly, the `StartRepeatedUpdates()` function should also be called in the constructor of each service.
+This method will start up the timer that periodically run the update.

 In summary, each Safety Hub service should implement the following functions:

+ - `InitializeLatestResult()`: set the `latest_result_` property to the latest available result.
  - `GetRepeatedUpdateInterval()`: returns a `base::TimeDelta` that determines the minimal frequency of how often the service is updated.
  - `GetBackgroundTask()`: returns a bound (static) function that will be